 work environments, it is well worth it.
 Not only is it a great experience to interact with kids, but you also get the chance to spend time with Chinese teachers and college students (like camp counselors).
 You can also consider working at a camp

 - Part-Time Teaching and Tutoring: This is something you can generally do only after living in China for a while.
 Find students by posting ads on websites or through personal connections you make while

 teaching.
 Students are readily available.

 - Teaching for a Recruiter: Being approached on the street by recruiters is a daily occurrence for a foreigner living in China.
 They will take around 50 percent of the total salary, but working for a recruiter

 does have benefits: you are going to be working for public schools that can’t afford a full-time foreign teacher.

 evening and weekend hours.
 However, the students in this setting are very eager to learn and work hard.
-The company may provide lesson plans and should give a housing allowance in addition to the base salary of around RMB 8,000 (about $970) a
+The company may provide lesson plans and should give a housing allowance in addition to the base salary of around $1000 and going up to over $2000 month.

 but you will have to do lots of preparation for lectures, paper assignments, exams, and hold office hours.